MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 > use `-v ${HOME}/.ssh:/root/.ssh` to mount your SSH keys in the environment.
 >
 > ```bash
-> docker run -it -v ${HOME}/.ssh:/root/.ssh mcr.microsoft.com/azure-cli:<alpine10 -- is this correct?>
+> docker run -it -v ${HOME}/.ssh:/root/.ssh mcr.microsoft.com/azure-cli:cbl-mariner2.0
 > ```

 The CLI is installed on the image as the `az` command in `/usr/local/bin`.